BenjiTrapp/puppet-master/README.md

 For example:

-`docker run -it --rm -p 6080:80 -p 5900:5900 -e VNC_PASSWORD=mypassword puppet-master`
+`docker run --rm -it -p 9020:8080 -p 9021:5900 --name puppet-master puppet-master -e VNC_PASSWORD=mypassword puppet-master`

 A prompt will ask password either in the browser or vnc viewer.

 ## To get into bash of the running container

 `sudo docker exec -i -t puppet-master /bin/bash`

-P.S.
-If you are going to run container in cloud virtual machine, first run the bellow command to virtual machine in cloud to create ssh tunnel to your virtual machine

-`ssh -i .ssh/private_key -L 6080:localhost:6080 -L 5900:localhost:5900 user@IP`

 ## Content